 The Home Office will also see no change to its leadership, with Theresa May set to remain as Home Secretary.
 May is also touted to be in the running for leader of the Conservative party after Cameron announced he would not seek a third term.
-However.
+However, within hours of the election, May caused concern among privacy groups after stating she would increase state surveillance powers.

-Justine Greening -International Development secretary
+Justine Greening - International Development secretary